MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-spfx.md

 ## Get organized

-In addition to the prerequisites, you also need to be an Administrator for a SharePoint Site Collection.
-This is where you will deploy your app for hosting.
-If you are using an M365 developer program tenant, use the administrator account you set up when you registered for the program.
+Ensure that you have an Administrator account for a SharePoint Site Collection.
+You'll need this account at deployment for hosting.
+If you're using a Microsoft 365 developer program tenant, you can use the administrator account you created at the time.

 ## Create your project